-6.7.
+6.8.
 Invalid Preamble Detector

 When scanning channels in a frequency hopping system it is desirable to determine if a channel is valid in the minimum amount of time.
-The preamble detector can output an invalid preamble detect signal which can be used to identify the channel as invalid.
+The preamble detector can output an invalid preamble detect signal, which can be used to identify the channel as invalid.
 After a configurable time set in Register 60h[7:4], an invalid preamble detect signal is asserted indicating an invalid channel.
-The period for evaluating the signal for invalid preamble is defined as (inv_pre_th[3:0] x 4) x Bit Rate Period.
+The period for evaluating the signal for invalid preamble is defined as (inv\pre\th[3:0] x 4) x Bit Rate Period.
 The preamble detect and invalid preamble detect signals are available in "Register 03h.
 Interrupt/Status 1" and "Register 04h.
-Interrupt/Status 2" on page 66.
+Interrupt/Status 2."

-6.8.
+6.9.
 Synchronization Word Configuration

-The synchronization word length for RX can be configured in Reg 33h, synclen[1:0].
+The synchronization word length for both TX and RX can be configured in Reg 33h, synclen[1:0].
 The expected or transmitted sync word can be configured from 1 to 4 bytes as defined below:

-- synclen[1:0] = 00-Expected Synchronization Word (sync word) 3. - synclen[1:0] = 01-Expected Synchronization Word 3 first, followed by sync word 2. - synclen[1:0] = 10-Expected Synchronization Word 3 first, followed by sync word 2, followed by sync word 1. - synclen[1:0] = 1-Expected Synchronization Word 3 first, followed by sync word 2, followed by sync word 1, followed by sync word 0.
+- synclen[1:0] = 00-Expected/Transmitted Synchronization Word (sync word) 3. - synclen[1:0] = 01-Expected/Transmitted Synchronization Word 3 first, followed by sync word 2. - synclen[1:0] = 10-Expected/Transmitted Synchronization Word 3 first, followed by sync word 2, followed by sync word 1. - synclen[1:0] = 1-Send/Expect Synchronization Word 3 first, followed by sync word 2, followed by sync word 0.